Tail Contagion: Sub-microsecond Time Protection in Shared Software Network Datapaths: Time Protection

-A separate slow-path core periodically replenishes the per-core budgets on the fast-path, leveraging its global view.
-Separation into a parallel de-centralized fast-path and a central slow-path enables scalable and efficient coordination of the frequently accessed per-core budgets.
-The slow-path replenishes the total budget in periodic 100 µs intervals and distributes the new budget to each guest.
-The distribution among guests is controlled by a guest weight $w_g$, configured by the operator.
-By default each guest has the same weight.
+While scheduling and enforcement occur locally on each fast path core, a slow path coordinator complements decentralised fast path decisions.
+The goal of the coordinator is to replenish each tenant's core-local budget off the fast path, so that over time, each tenant receives a configured weighted share of CPU time in each fast path core, while preventing idle tenants from banking unbounded credit and later causing large bursts.
+Scheduling and deficit repayment remain local to each core, so the interference bound still comes from the local enforcement at intervention points; the refill mechanism only determines how quickly budget replenishes and how much idle credit a tenant may accumulate.

-We compute update credits $e_g$ for guest $g$ by recording the timestamp $t^\prime$ for the current update and the timestamp $t$ for the previous update.
-The allocator scales the elapsed time $t^\prime - t$ by a constant boost $B$. $B$ compensates for any fast-path CPU cycles not explicitly accounted to any guest by \sys to avoid over-committing processor cycles.
-We found the fraction of accounted cycles to be 94\% (and set $B=0.94$), with minimal processing not related to specific guests.
-This includes functions, such as scaling fast-path cores up and down and checking if a core can block.
-We multiply the product of the boost and elapsed cycles by the guests's $w_g$, divided by the sum of the weights of all $n$ guests.
+\textbf{\textit{Periodic budget refill.}} A separate slow path core periodically replenishes the per-core budgets on the fast path.
+Separation into a parallel decentralised fast path and a central slow path enables scalable and efficient coordination of the frequently accessed per-core budgets.
+The slow path refills the total budget in periodic 1 $\mu$s intervals and distributes the new budget to each tenant.
+The distribution among tenants is controlled by a tenant weight $w_t$, configured by the operator.
+By default, each tenant has the same weight.

-\paragraph{Work-conserving allocator distributes more credits to active cores.} Our schedulers are work-conserving, so credits are proportionately distributed based on activity.
-This prevents a VM from being throttled when it runs out of budget in a core, but has spare credits in other cores.
-For example, if a guest only uses one fast-path core, our resource allocator redistributes credits assigned to other cores in this round to the active core.
-We redistribute credits by calculating the sum of the used budget $(b_{max} - b_{gc})$ for all $m$ cores and calculate the ratio of a core's unused budget to the total sum.
-We multiply $e_g$ by this ratio.
-This compromise helps minimize synchronization overhead with per-core budgets, while leveraging a global view to update local cores every 100 $\mu$:
+Update tokens represent elapsed cycles in a fast path core between budget refills and the slow path distributes these tokens to tenants to control their share of fast path CPU time.
+We compute tokens $e_{tc}$ for tenant $t$ at core $c$ by recording the timestamp $\tau^\prime$ for the current update and the timestamp $\tau$ for the previous update.
+The allocator scales the elapsed time $\tau^\prime - \tau$ by a constant boost $B$. $B$ compensates for any fast path CPU cycles not explicitly accounted to any tenant to avoid over-committing processor cycles.
+We multiply the product of the boost and elapsed cycles by the tenant's $w_t$, divided by the sum of the weights of all $n$ tenants.